Bitcoin ETF hype meets regulatory reality in race to be first

 Structural Issues

-Toronto-based Purpose Investments Inc. has also filed regulatory documents to begin an ETF based on Bitcoin futures contracts, while Horizons ETFs Management Canada Inc. is interested in creating "an ETF that would give investors multiple types of exposure to Bitcoin," co-CEO Steve Hawkins said in December.
+Toronto-based Purpose Investments Inc. has also filed regulatory documents to begin an ETF based on Bitcoin futures contracts, while Horizons ETFs Management Canada Inc. is "aggressively looking at the space," said co-CEO Steve Hawkins.

+"We have significantly more experience than some of the new entrants coming into the market who have never done this before," Mr. Hawkins said.
+"I do not believe for us that we would have any difficulty if we created a bitcoin ETF."

-But Mr. Lala said he'd be surprised if his proposed fund starts this quarter.
+Mr. Lala said he'd be surprised if his proposed fund starts this quarter.
 He's waiting for regulatory approval from the Ontario Securities Commission, and, even if that's granted, structural issues could still get in the way.

-Only three futures commission merchants (FCMs) have signed up to trade Bitcoin futures, and Lala said there should be at least 10.
+Only three futures commission merchants (FCMs) have signed up to trade Bitcoin futures, and Mr. Lala said there should be at least 10.
 FCMs handle orders and extend credit to customers whose requests are accepted.

 "In the U.S., people are not really solving for the structure because they've got regulation issues, so what's the point in trying to figure out the structural when it's a non-starter to begin with?" he said.